SarahBeecroft/alpaca_sarek/README.md

 ## Troubleshooting
 If you encounter any issues, please check the following:

-Ensure all paths in your samplesheet are correct and accessible.
+- Ensure all paths in your samplesheet are correct and accessible.
-Verify that the Slurm environment is properly set up.
+- Verify that the Slurm environment is properly set up.
-Check the Nextflow log files for any error messages (.nextflow.log)
+- Check the Nextflow log files for any error messages (.nextflow.log)

-For further assistance, please contact our support team at support@example.com.
-## Additional Resources

-Sarek Documentation
-Nextflow Documentation
-Slurm Documentation
+- Check that the input fastq files are valid and formatted correctly